natcap/invest.users-guide/source/crop_production.rst

 - **Land-Use/Land-Cover Map** (required).
 Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class.
 This raster must have a projected coordinate system with units of meters (e.g. UTM) because pixel areas are divided by 10000 in order to report some results in hectares.

 - **Landcover to Crop Table** (required).
-A .csv (Comma Separated Value) table that maps a Land-Use/Land-Cover integer code (field *lucode*) to a crop name (field name *crop_name*).
-The crop name must be one of the accepted 175 crops for the percentile model, or 12 for regression.
+A .csv (Comma Separated Value) table that maps a Land-Use/Land-Cover integer code (column *lucode*) to a crop name (column name *crop_name*).
+The crop name must be one of the accepted 175 crops for the percentile model, or 12 for the regression model.
 Accepted crop names for the percentile model can be found in the dataset table ``CropProduction\model_data\crop_nutrient.csv`` while those for the regression model can be found in the dataset table ``CropProduction\model_data\crop_fertilization_rates.csv``.

- This table must have column names `crop_name` and `lucode` corresponding to these values.
+ Thhe Landcover to Crop Table must have column names *crop_name* and *lucode*.
 An example is given below:

     ========= ======
     crop_name lucode